What you need to know about cremation services and costs in California

 cremation prices

-Online sources quote that in LA, the average cost for a cremation memorial service is $5,278*, and the average cost for a direct cremation is $1,656*.
+Online sources quote that in LA, the average cost for a cremation memorial service is $5,278*and for a direct cremation is $1,656*.

-In the Greater Los Angeles area, a direct cremation service can be conducted for as little as $1,045.
+In the Greater Los Angeles area, a direct cremation can cost as little as $1,045.
 A direct cremation is a basic cremation that does not include any ceremony or services provided by the funeral home or mortuary.

 The deceased is collected directly from the place of death and transported to the funeral home or crematory.
 The cremation is conducted, and the cremated remains are then returned to the family.